T-Mobile MONEY Review

 There are no monthly maintenance, minimum balance, or overdraft fees, and T-Mobile won’t charge you anything for using an ATM.

-The only potential fees you could run into will come from an external source, like an out-of-network ATM.
-You can also expect to see foreign transaction fees from Mastercard if you use your card while traveling abroad.
+The only potential fees you could incur will come from an external source, like an out-of-network ATM, especially if you use an international ATM.

 For example, most banks charge a fee for services like wire transfers.
-T-Mobile Money doesn’t, but only because the platform doesn’t support wire transfers at all.
+T-Mobile MONEY doesn’t, but only because the platform doesn’t support wire transfers.

 Getting Started

-To get started, you’ll need to log in with an existing T-Mobile ID or create a new one.
+• To get started, you must log in with an existing T-Mobile ID or create a new one.

-From there, all you need is a government-issued ID, Social Security Number, and a residential US street address.
+• Next, you only need a government-issued ID, Social Security Number, and a residential US street address.

 That being said, as a genuinely fee-free account with high earning potential through interest, your net return with a new account could end up higher than it would from a traditional sign-up bonus.